dcampanini/Bionic-Arm-with-AI/README.md

-# bionic-arm-with-AI
+# Bionic-arm-with-AI
-University projects about a bionic hand with AI
+University project about a bionic hand with AI